swiftlang/vscode-swift/README.md

 The following command is only available on macOS:

-- **Select Target Platform**: This is an experimental command that offers code completion for iOS and tvOS projects.
+- **Select Target Platform**: This is an experimental command that offers code editing support for iOS, tvOS, watchOS and visionOS projects.

 #### Building and Debugging